-Most owners of static caravans provide occasional use to family members, close friends or relatives, if you fall into this category you will find that most policy providers will still offer cover under these circumstances if you are not charging rent or receiving money in kind.
+Most owners of static campervans provide occasional use to family members, close friends or relatives.
+If you fall into this category you will find that most policy providers will still offer cover under these circumstances, but only if you are not charging rent or receiving money in kind.

-Within this niche insurance sector you will find that overall brokers expect that the caravan to be insured resides in a licensed caravan site that provides adequate security some form of surveillance and is in an area that is not prone to flooding.
-In addition your insured static caravan should be securely anchored, any other additional industry approved security items like GPS tracking whilst not mandatory should further help reduce your policy premium.
+Within this niche insurance sector you will find that overall brokers expect that the motorhome to be insured resides in a licensed camping site that provides adequate security with some form of surveillance and is in an area that is not prone to flooding.
+In addition your insured camper home should be securely anchored, any other additional industry approved security items like GPS tracking whilst not mandatory should further help reduce your policy premium.

-A motor vehicle is designed for travel and contains a self contained living section. a touring caravan that is non motorised and contains self contained living facilities that can be towed by a vehicle, definition courtesy of a dictionary of confusing phrases
+A motor vehicle is designed for travel and contains a self contained living section.
+A touring caravan that is non motorised and contains self contained living facilities that can be towed by a vehicle, definition courtesy of the dictionary of confusing phrases.

 Yes.
-On the Inquiry form you will see an option "Type of Caravan " and you may select either a static caravan insurance or a touring caravan insurance.
-We offer insurance quotes single and twin axle touring vans, trailer tent caravans, folding caravans and holiday static caravan pitches.
-If you are the owner of a folding caravan we can also help compare quotes for folding caravan Insurance.
+On the Inquiry form you will see an option "Type of Caravan " and you may select either static or touring.
+We can provide quotes for single and twin axle touring vans, trailer tent, folding campers and holiday static caravan pitches.

-Cover is provide for all manufactures of static caravans and include Advent, Bluebird, Belmont , Country Homes, Eden timber Frame, Fleetwood, Galaxy, Swift and Stellar to name only a few that we can provide comparative quotes for, cover for contents is option, having a fire alarm fitted will reduce your annual or monthly premiums.
+Cover is provide for all manufactures including Advent, Bluebird, Belmont , Country Homes, Eden timber Frame, Fleetwood, Galaxy, Swift and Stellar to name a few.
+Cover for contents is an option, having a fire alarm fitted will reduce your annual or monthly premiums.

-No matter whether you use your static caravan for your holidays, your main home or attach it to the back of your car in nice weather you should make sure that you have stationary caravan insurance.
+No matter whether you use your camper for your holidays, your main home or attach it to the back of your car in nice weather you should make sure that you have cover.
 It may be something that you have not thought of, especially if it spends most of the time on your front drive, but it is a necessity as we never know what is round the corner.

-The first thing you will need to think about is whether your caravan is to stay in one place or if it is a touring one that will be taken all over, this will greatly affect the type of insurance you need and your premiums.
-Think about the items you will be keeping in the caravan in the long and short term so that you will be able to give prospective insurers an idea of how much coverage you need for personal belongings.
+The first thing you will need to think about is whether your mobile home is to stay in one place or will it be used for touring, touring insurance tends to be more expensive as risks are higher.
+Think about the items you will be keeping in your mobile home in the long and short term so that you will be able to give prospective insurers an idea of how much coverage you need for personal belongings.

-People who own mobile homes or trailer homes often have furniture or add a patio to the outside so you will want to speak to the insurer about whether they will cover will extend to these items as these will be the most vulnerable items that are not normally under lock and key.
-You have more options if the whole caravan is stolen, as well as if a fire meant that it was no longer habitable.
-Some of the insurers will cover you so that you are able to get an old for new which is definitely worthwhile if you are able to pay the premiums as it will mean that you are not only able to replace the caravan with an updated one but also belongings inside and outside.
-Other coverage will give you the market value at the time of your claim.
+People who own mobile homes or trailer homes often have furniture or add a patio to the outside so you will want to speak to the insurer about whether the cover will extend to these items as these will be the most vulnerable items that are not normally under lock and key.
+You have more options if the whole caravan is stolen, or fire.

 To avoid minor claims for damage to soft furnishings and other items from damp and cold, ensure that there is adequate ventilation.
-Mould from blocked air vents can cause damage to fridges, wardrobes, curtains and bedding and sofa areas.
+Blocked air vents can cause damage to fridges, wardrobes, curtains and bedding and sofa areas.
 Make sure that all areas are thoroughly cleaned, and doors wedged open to aid circulation.
-And finally, if there are other people using your static caravan, leave a checklist of things to do and not to do to avoid any unnecessary damage or accidents.
+And finally, if there are other people using your van, leave a checklist of things to do and not to do to avoid any unnecessary damage or accidents.

-Finally, it is also ideal to ensure that your static caravan insurance UK will cover you in the case of the occurrence of some certain disaster such as cover from storm damage.
-This could also include other occurrences such as caused by lightning that can cause damage to your caravan It is also important to consider damage from flooding or seasonal variation which can occur during winter months of the year.
+Finally, it is also ideal to ensure that you are covered in the case of the occurrence of some certain disaster such as cover from storm damage.
+This could also include other occurrences such as caused by lightning that can cause damage, It is also important to consider damage from flooding or seasonal variation which can occur during winter months of the year.
 It is also wise to consider other unplanned events such as excessive snow conditions which can affect the insurance claims payments.